PECOS-packages/PECOS/docs/development/ast-infrastructure.md

 ### Near-term

 1. **Additional gate support** - Add more gates as needed (e.g., multi-controlled gates)
-2. **Better condition tracking** - Currently nested conditionals use simplified condition variables
+2. **Classical expression extraction** - Build AST expressions from the HUGR classical dataflow feeding a branch, so negations, comparisons and loop counters convert instead of being rejected
-3. **For loop support** - Add ForStmt generation from HUGR bounded loops
+3. **For loop support** - Recognize the induction-variable pattern behind a counter-driven `while` and emit a ForStmt with its trip count

 ### Medium-term